What is a Music Teacher?

-A music teacher is responsible for instructing students in the skills they need to become successful musicians in their own right.
-This includes the basics of teaching how to play an instrument, as well as fundamental musical concepts such as tempo, pitch, and rhythm.
+A music teacher is responsible for instructing students with the skills they will need to become successful musicians in their own right.
+This includes the basics of teaching how to play an instrument, as well as fundamental concepts such as tempo, pitch and rhythm.

 There are many differences between teaching at the elementary or middle school level and at the high school level.
-At most schools, choir or band are not required subjects in high school.
-Therefore, older students are often more serious about studying and improving than younger students, as they choose to enrol in the class.
+At most high schools, choir or band are not required subjects.
+Therefore, older students are often more serious about studying and improving than younger students, as they choose to enroll in the class.
 Younger students need more guidance during their lessons, and need more focus on the fundamentals as they are simply not as experienced as the older students.

-Additionally, a teacher must evaluate and grade students' performance, which often occurs through the use of recitals and performances, and he or she must give the students feedback about how to improve their skills.
+Additionally, a music teacher must evaluate and grade a student's performance, which often takes place by way of recitals and performances, and must give the students feedback on how to improve their skills.